stoneyang/HDR_Toolbox/Readme.txt

 -Update Report:

+12/02/2013: -Fixed TpFerwerda and TsFerwerda functions.
+Thanks to Miguel Melo.
 23/10/2012: -Added ExposureHistogramCovering.m for sampling exposures with the histogram
 	     using a greedy approach.
 18/10/2012: -Added Boschetti et al. 2011 ICIP paper on HDR compression